openpnp/openpnp/User-Manual.md

 In this coordinate system we are standing above the machine, looking down at it.

 The X axis moves right and left.
 Right is positive.
 The Y axis moves forward and back.
-Forward is positive.
+Back is positive.
 The Z axis moves up and down.
 Up is positive.
 The C, or rotation, axis rotates clockwise and counter-clockwise.
 Counter-clockwise is positive.